Remote Area First Aid

 Introduction

 Given Australia’s size and emptiness, it’s pretty obvious that remote area first aid would be a good skill to have.
 If you don’t know how barren Australia is just have a look at Australia on Google Maps.
-Use the satellite view.
-And a nighttime view as well.
-There’s a couple here – Night Time Australia
+Use the satellite view and a nighttime view as well.
+There’s a couple here – Night Time Australia.

 Australia is empty.

-A remote area is generally defined as an area where access to medical assistance is delayed by time and distance.
-Which is most of inland Australia.
+A remote area is generally defined as an area where access to medical assistance is delayed by time and distance, which is most of inland Australia.

 If you are in a remote area and have the ability to manage injuries with skill and confidence you may be able to prevent complications.
 Complications which would hinder a speedy recovery.